AnggaR96s/Reforestation/README.md

-## What do you call a fake noodle?
-An impasta.
+## Have you heard of the band 1023MB?
+They haven't got a gig yet.